What is a pre-emergent herbicide?

 ++ | Not santa anna |

-The amount of root pruning that occurs is a direct result of the particular chemical and the turf type.
+Root pruning occurs as a result of the chemical and the turf type.

 2018 work into how pre-emergents affect roots on couch grass establishment.

-- Specticle® did not achieve a 50% couch cover by the end of the trial;
+- Specticle® did not give a 50% couch cover by the end of the trial;

-- Only Ronstar® did not increase the number of days required to reach 50% cover;
+- Only Ronstar® didn’t increase the number of days required to reach 50% cover;

 - All treatments reduced root mass 6 weeks after treatment (WAT);